 After my bachelor study Computer Science in 1994, I started my professional career as a 3/4GL developer (Clipper or Powerbuilder anyone?).
-I quickly became interested in infrastructure technology and after making the switch from developer to infrastructure, I got to work for some interesting customers in equally interesting projects where I gathered the necessary work experience.
+I became more interested in infrastructure technology and at some point I got the opportunity to make the professional switch from developer to infrastructure.

-I have participated in many projects that range from client migrations to designing standard desktops and servers, but my current field of work is mainly Exchange related.
+I have participated in many projects that range from client migrations to designing infrastructure architecture, but my current field of work is mainly Exchange related.
 My background as developer is a real asset, especially after the introduction of PowerShell, as most Exchange projects require a certain amount of scripting or coding skills.
-If it’s not for a project, then it can also be about automating tasks or making tasks less prone to error.
+If it’s not project-related, then it can also be about automating tasks or making tasks repeatable and less prone to error.

 When I have time I’m participating in the Microsoft Technet forums.
 You can also follow me on Twitter at http://twitter.com/mderooij, check out my Facebook here.
 You can also hit me up on LinkedIn at http://nl.linkedin.com/in/michelderooij.
 If you got questions, do not hesitate using the contact form from the top menu to send them to me.